litchipi/blog/posts/rust/containers_in_rust/part3.md

 If the kernel version is too low or we have a wrong architecture, the function returns a `Errcode::NotSupported`, with a number indicating what was not supported.
-If the scan_fmt fails, we return a `Errcode::ContainerError`, a new error type for the "not supposed to happend at all" kind of errors, in our container.
+If the scan_fmt fails, we return a `Errcode::ContainerError`, a new error type for the "not supposed to happen at all" kind of errors, in our container.

 Let's add these new errors to the `src/errors.rs` file:
 ``` rust